pdxmph/cielagonote/README.md

 - With nb support enabled:
   - rename, deletion, and creation all go through nb commands
   - your editor preference is overrideden in favor of your `nb` editor setting
+- There is a daily plugin for nb that I chose to ignore in favor of creating a daily note and editing it with nb_support on _or_ off.
+If you aren't a fan of that approach, don't use the `^t` option to make a daily note and just manage those from the command line nb interface: nb's `daily` plugin just wants a line of text to log.

 This all seems to work just fine, but it's preliminary support so you should pay attention to the first few outcomes.